tiarno/reachtim/content/articles/psutil1.md

 ### Part 1: Get the Data {: .article-title}

 We want to create a data structure that follows this pattern.
-The main thing is to create time series so getting the timestamp to along with the data is the point here.
 You can add or remove any data that psutil supports in this step.

 As my first step I wasn't sure of what I needed and would use and I had a few more measurements.
 I figured that as time went by and I saw the actual needs of the machine this would change, and could be easily changed.